cjuega/typescript-fullstack-skeleton/src/apps/cicd/aws/README.md

 Roughtly speaking, this pipeline monitors a concrete branch of a git repository (both Github and Bitbucket repositories are supported).
 Whenever new commits come in that branch, the build process is triggered.
 All tests (unit, integration and e2e) are run locally.
 If they passed, an actual `cicd` environment is created/updated in AWS; and e2e tests are run against it.
 If they keep passing, then the code is deployed to a production environment (`pro`).

+Pipeline transitions are notified to an SNS topic, so you can easily subscribe emails to it in order to get pipeline results.
+Optionally, you can set up an slack channel as notification channel well.

 ![Architecture](architecture.png)

 ---